-While the state of Illinois and much of the Midwest is known for its farmland, Chicago stands out as a city of iconic architecture, world-class museums, and deep dish pizza.
+While the state of Illinois and much of the Midwest is known for its farmland, Chicago stands out as a city of iconic architecture, world-class museums, and deep-dish pizza.
 There is so much to see and do in this city that you likely need to visit a few times before you understand what it’s all about.

 Chicago is a city made up of diverse neighborhoods, local mom & pop shops, and a thriving indie arts scene.
-Although it only sees a couple months of hot sunny weather each year, this is the time when locals and tourists take to the beaches of Lake Michigan to soak up some rays and get active in parks and on trails.
+Although it only sees a couple of months of hot sunny weather each year, this is the time when locals and tourists take to the beaches of Lake Michigan to soak up some rays and get active in parks and on trails.

 How you spend your time in the Windy City often depends on the weather, the season, and where you’re staying.
 But these are some of the best things to do in Chicago to add to your travel bucket list.

 What Is It?
 One of the best ways to acquaint yourself with the city and get an overview of the area is to hop on board an architecture cruise.

 Why Do It?
 Knowledgeable tour guides will tell you all about the high-rise buildings that make up the Chicago skyline and their significance to the city.

 Good to Know: One option is to book a cruise through Chicago First Lady Cruises, which is a partner of the Chicago Architecture Center and offers 90-minute cruises down the historic Chicago River.